Class Subject<T>

 public <S> Subject<S> map(Function<T,S> mapper)

-Returns a new Subject that will forward events to its own subscribers, but first uses the specified mapping function on each event.
-Errors will be forwarded as-is.
+Returns a Subject that forwards events to its own subscribers, first applying the specified mapper function to each event.
+Intended as the equivalent of Stream.map(Function) for asynchronous events.

 • filter